germanfgv/tier0Docker/README.md

 CENTRAL_SERVICES=cmsweb-testbed.cern.ch
 AG_NUM=0
 FLAVOR=mysql
-PATCHES="9453"
+PATCHES=""
 ```
 `WMA_TAG` and `DEPLOY_TAG` must match what is in install.sh.
 You should use WMAgent 1.3.3.patch3 or later.
-This to avoid needing obsolete dashboard services.
+This in order to avoid needing obsolete dashboard services.

 Patch 9453 includes changes to SimpleCondorPlugin.py and WMAgentConfig.py that allow the agent to properly run inside docker.
 They are also changes to unittest.